httpwg/http-extensions/draft-thomson-http-encryption.md

 # The Encryption HTTP header field  {#encryption}

-The `Encryption` HTTP header field describes the encrypted content encoding(s) that have been applied to a message payload, and therefore how those content encoding(s) can be removed.
+The `Encryption` HTTP header field describes the encrypted content encoding(s) that have been applied to a payload body, and therefore how those content encoding(s) can be removed.

 The `Encryption` header field uses the extended ABNF syntax defined in